plausible/website/_posts/2020-08-07-the-most-important-web-analytics-metrics-and-their-definitions.md

 As mentioned earlier, day to day fluctuations in visits to a specific page are normal but when looked at a period of several months, we do like to see these numbers grow.
 Here's how the numbers look like for [our logged in users over the last six months](https://plausible.io/plausible.io?period=6mo&page=%2Fsites).

 ![Logged in users over time](/uploads/logged-in-users.png)

-## Countries

-Shows the list of countries your visitors are based in.

 ## Goals